aparnamittal/aparnamittal/README.md

 - 👀 I am seeking opportunities that can help me in enhancing my skills, strengthen my knowledge, and realize my potential.
 I am willing to explore a wide variety of opportunities that can help me gain perspective.
 - 👀 I’m interested in Coding, Problem Solving and Front-end Web Development.
 - 💞️ I’m currently looking for Intership Opportunities
-- I have been a part of Microsoft Engage'22
+- I have been a part of <b>Microsoft Engage'22</b>
-- I have also contributed to various opensource programs
+- I have also contributed to various <b>opensource programs:</b>
   - Girl Script Summer of Code 22 (GSSOC)
   - HACKTOBERFEST '22
-- I have also done 1 month Web Development and Design Internship at Oasis Infobyte.
+- I have also done 1 month <b>Web Development and Design Internship</b> at Oasis Infobyte.
   - Developed Landing Page , Portfolio Website and Temperature Converter